xggyh/opencv2-api-for-face-detection/README.md

 #### Check network configuration<br>

-* Before training, you need to check network configuration (e.g. batch_size, min_sizes and steps etc..) in the ```./data/config.py```
-* We used the Tesla V100 GPU provided by colab during the training process.
+Before training, you need to check network configuration (e.g. batch_size, min_sizes and steps etc..) in the ```./data/config.py```, and we used the Tesla V100 GPU provided by colab during the training process.
 The memory is 16GB and if you train in this condition:<br>
-      1     You can adjust batchsize to 32 when your backbone is Mobilenet0.25 and batchsize to 8 when your backbone is Resnet50<br>
+* You can adjust batchsize to 32 when your backbone is Mobilenet0.25 and batchsize to 8 when your backbone is Resnet50<br>
-      2     If you have multiple GPU，you can increase the batchsize number to 32 when your backbone is Resnet50<br>
+* If you have multiple GPU，you can increase the batchsize number to 32 when your backbone is Resnet50<br>
 <br>

 #### Train the model using code: